+LOW TESTOSTERONE?
 UNDERSTANDING ITS MANY POTENTIAL CAUSES CAN HELP LEAD TO LONG LASTING SOLUTIONS

 “Consumer advocate Dr Sidney Wolfe of Public Citizen says testosterone prescriptions in the US are 17 times higher per population than in the UK overall.
 And alarmingly, a fifth of those were for the non specific symptom of ‘fatigue’ and up to 9% were for men who had normal or high levels already.
 Some are given prescriptions without even having their levels checked.
 In 2014, Public Citizen actually filed a petition with the US Food and Drug Administration (FDA) requesting a strong health warning on all drugs containing testosterone.”
 From Ann Robinson’s article in The Guardian, Testosterone Therapy: Hope or Hype?

 It builds lean body mass (muscle), while increasing BMR (Basal Metabolic Rate) and preventing the deposition of fat.
 It’s also important for the formation of RBC’s (red blood cells).
 A “normal” amount should be above 300ng/dL (nanograms per deciliter), with an average of 7 mg being produced by the testes each day.
-I put the word normal in quotes simply because depending on one’s age, the range is 300 to 1,100 --- a crazy amount of variation on what’s considered “normal” (550 is considered the average “functional” value).
+I put the word normal in quotes simply because depending on one’s age, the range is 300 to 1,100 — a crazy amount of variation on what’s considered “normal” (550 is considered the average “functional” value).

 The latest research says that about 25% of our adult male population has LOW TESTOSTERONE, with more of them obviously coming as they get older.
-However, due to any number of factors --- many of which we will discuss today --- there is a growing segment of the young adult male population who is dealing with Low T as well --- an issue that is intimately tied to the precipitous decline in sperm counts of the males in Westernized countries (HERE).
+However, due to any number of factors — many of which we will discuss today — there is a growing segment of the young adult male population who is dealing with Low T as well — an issue that is intimately tied to the precipitous decline in sperm counts of the males in Westernized countries (HERE).

-This is why, among numerous other health issues, the longer you are on supplemental testosterone, the more atrophy of your own testicles, and the greater the problem of ever getting your own production restarted and on track (bodybuilders and athletes using testosterone as a PED will often use the female hormone HCG (an LH analog) followed by a drug used to treat infertility in women, in order to try and restart endogenous production --- stick with me and you’ll soon understand why they do this.
+This is why, among numerous other health issues, the longer you are on supplemental testosterone, the more atrophy of your own testicles, and the greater the problem of ever getting your own production restarted and on track (bodybuilders and athletes using testosterone as a PED will often use the female hormone HCG (an LH analog) followed by a drug used to treat infertility in women, in order to try and restart endogenous production — stick with me and you’ll soon understand why they do this.